History

 Present and future

 In the 2000s and 2010s, there is a strong focus on design and product development.
 The company's Design collection includes products designed by top designers, such as Eero Aarnio's Evergreen product family.
-The latest new design and product development opportunity has also been given to Finnish consumers and retailers, who can give suggestions for improvements to existing products or formulate their ideas together with designers into new Plastex products.
+The latest new design and product development opportunity has also been given to Finnish consumers and retailers, who can suggest improvements to existing products or formulate their ideas with designers into new Plastex products.
 In addition, Plastex has acquired Hot-Toys oy's business, which includes the legendary Neppis and high-quality winter toys.
 Plastex believes in the future and has invested in a new large-blown plastic machine that makes Watering Cans and Gas Canisters!
 The future looks very positive for Domestic Manufacturing!